1960 Alabama Crimson Tide football team: Tulane

 After their upset victory over Georgia in their first game of the season, Alabama entered the polls for the first time of the season at the No. 5 position.
 In their first road game of the season, the Crimson Tide scored a touchdown in the final minute that prevented an upset by the Tulane Green Wave in this 6–6 tie at New Orleans.
 After a scoreless first quarter, Tulane took a 6–0 halftime lead after Tommy Mason scored on a three-yard touchdown run.
 Pat Trammell tied the game in the final minute with his four-yard touchdown run, but the game then ended in a tie after a failed extra point by the Crimson Tide.
-The tie brought Alabama's all-time record against Tulane to 18–10–3.